mprib/caliscope/README.md

 ## About
 Pyxy3D is an open-source python package designed for two primary purposes: calibrating DIY motion capture systems and triangulating the 3D position of tracked landmarks where (x,y) coordinates have been identified across concurrent frames.

-It includes a pre-built implementation of Google's Holistic Mediapipe, but aims to be tracker-agnostic and provides an API for implementing alternative tracking packages.
-Pyxy3D also provides functionality for recording synchronized frames from a small number of connected webcams.
-This may be sufficient for small-scale use cases, but it will become unstable as the resolution, frame rate, and number of cameras increases.
-Consequently, where larger capture volumes or greater spatial or temporal resolution is needed, alternate data capture techniques will be required.
-Pyxy3D is an open-source python tool for converting two-dimensional (x,y) coordinates obtained from multiple standard webcams into 3D point estimates.
-It provides an integrated system for camera calibration and point triangulation that enables the creation of cost-efficient small scale motion capture systems.
-When combined with markerless tracking algorithms such as Google's Mediapipe, it is possible to perform markerless 3D tracking with a standard computer and a couple webcams.

 ## Quick Start